My child already excels in math. Will Mathnasium address their needs?

 Are you doing one-on-one tutoring?

-Our instructors quickly come back after a minute or two in order to make sure they are doing the problems correctly, give them encouragement, and praise them for their efforts!
-If the student needs more help we simply teach the lesson again in a different way without judgment or ridicule until they "get it."
+Our instructors quickly come back after a minute or two to make sure they are doing the problems correctly, give them encouragement, and praise them for their efforts!
+If the student needs more math help we simply teach the lesson again in a different way without judgment or ridicule until they "get it."
 This enables your child to become a "confident, independent learner."